 Growth plate fractures often require immediate treatment, since they can permanently affect how your child’s bones grow.
-If your child is experiencing tenderness, joint stiffness, or difficulty bearing weight on a limb, contact the office of Dr. Terrence Anderson in Sugar Land, Texas, right away.
+If your child is experiencing tenderness, joint stiffness, or difficulty bearing weight on a limb, contact the office of Dr. Terrence Anderson in Sugar Land and Katy, Texas, right away.
 As a board-certified orthopedist who specializes in pediatric injuries, Dr. Anderson is an expert in minor to complex growth plate injuries.
 You can book your child’s growth plate injury evaluation with Dr. Anderson through the website, or you can call to speak with a team member.

 During growth, your child has softer tissue growing near the ends of their bones.
 These areas, known as growth plates, are the most delicate and weak sections of your child’s skeleton and thus, are prone to injury.
 Some of the most common causes of growth plate injuries include:

 Growth plate fractures are twice as likely in boys than in girls.
 That’s because girls complete their growth spurt sooner than boys.
 Because of this, girls’ bones are matured, and soft tissue is often replaced with solid bone, as early as age 12.

 Yes.
 Growth plate fractures most commonly affects the thigh bone (femur), lower leg bones (tibia and fibula), outer forearm bone (radius), and ankle, to name a few.
 Depending on the severity and location of your child’s growth plate injury, they may experience any of the following issues:

 Because growth plate injuries can affect your child’s development, it’s important to be able to recognize the signs and symptoms and come to the office of Dr. Terrence Anderson at the first sign of an injury.

 Dr. Anderson usually needs to gather on-site imaging, such as an X-ray, although he specializes in minimal radiation exposure for children and adolescents.
 Once Dr. Anderson diagnoses your child’s growth plate injury, he can talk with you about treatment options, which may include: